Photograph (Def Leppard song): Music video

 There are two slightly different versions of the music video.
 The uncensored version shows a knife scene at the beginning, and on the censored version of the video, it is almost the same except the knife scene is replaced with a stationary black cat among other minor bits removed.
-There are several appearances of a lookalike impersonating Marilyn Monroe in the video, for the song is actually about the star and lead singer Joe Elliott's declaration that he does not just "want [her] photograph" but that is all he has of her, and he must admire her from afar.
+There are several appearances of a lookalike impersonating Marilyn Monroe in the video.
+Mutt Lange would later go on to say that the song wasn't about anyone in particular but more about expressing "young lust in an anthemic song."

 The music video was directed by David Mallet and was shot on 2 December 1982 (bassist Rick Savage's 22nd birthday), in Battersea, London, England.
 It featured the video debut of their co-lead guitarist Phil Collen.
 The video aired in heavy rotation on MTV.

 Live performances

 "Photograph" has been performed at every Def Leppard concert tour since its release.
 The song is traditionally the final song of the concert, often used during the encore (as well as fellow Pyromania track "Rock of Ages").
-During these performances, Elliott attempts to rile the crowd into singing along by saying "Come on, sing it" before the first chorus.
-"Photograph", however, is harsh on the singer's vocals (especially as time wears on) due to the song's high notes.

 Legacy

-"Photograph" is widely considered one of Def Leppard's best songs and one of the best rock songs of all time.
+"Photograph" is widely considered one of Def Leppard's best songs.
 In 2009 it was named the 13th-greatest hard rock song of all time by VH1.
 It was also listed as the 17th-greatest song of the past 25 years by VH1.
 In 2015, Loudwire ranked the song number one on their list of the 10 greatest Def Leppard songs, and in 2017, Billboard placed it number two on their list of the 15 best Def Leppard songs.